“There can be no happiness if the things we believe in are different from the things we do.” ~Freya Stark

 On the cover, two girls flew into the air, red sarees like dragonfly wings.
 Did they represent Pakistan: Problems of a Two-part land?
 Did I want to know about them or Alligators: Dragons in Distress?
 And who were the Sailors of the Sky?

 I studied the swinging girls.
 They looked about my age.
-I started reading, but couldn’t grasp their problems.
-But I would someday, I vowed.
+I started reading, too young to grasp their problems.
+But I wanted to understand everything.
 National Geographic gave my childhood a sense of wonder, adventure, and purpose.

 Freya achieved her dreams and became so much more.
 She passed away at age 100, a Dame of the British Empire and author of over two dozen books.